roshanconnor123/fclone_android/README.md

 2. Create a Folder in your Internal storage and name it as **Fclone**

-3. Copy the accounts Folder from our Autorclone/Folder (Which you had setup in your Phone or PC before) and Paste it in newly created **Fclone** Folder
+3. Copy the accounts Folder from our Autorclone/Folderclone Folder (Which you had setup in your Phone or PC before) and Paste it in newly created **Fclone** Folder

 4. Download this File